redhat-developer/mapt/docs/aws/mac.md

 * There is no spot market for mac machines
 * Machine (dedicated host) should be provisioned at least for 24 hours

-qenvs will take care of:
+mapt will take care of:

 * Try to honor the AWS_DEFAULT_REGION to spin the mac machine and look for a random AZ on it to launch it.
-In case the machine is no offered on the region as long as flag for `--fixed-location` is not set qenvs will move the Machine to a region were it is offered.
+In case the machine is no offered on the region as long as flag for `--fixed-location` is not set mapt will move the Machine to a region were it is offered.

 * Previous graph also applies when there is no capacity on an specific region.
 It could happen that a region offers the machine but there is no capacity under that circumstance it will dinamically move it to other region.

-* As the machine will be active for 24 hours, qenvs will allow to spin multiple machines (only once at a time) during that period (i.e different OS versions, or setups like airgap or vpn connected machine).
+* As the machine will be active for 24 hours, mapt will allow to spin multiple machines (only once at a time) during that period (i.e different OS versions, or setups like airgap or vpn connected machine).

 * (Future) Create a scheduled task to remove the machine after 24 hours to avoid missing resources.
 This will require using s3 as backed URL.